Im-Rises/Chip8topia/README.md

 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
-- [ ] Correct disassembly Scroll opcode pixel move value not displayed for all consoles except Xo-Chip and Chip8
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
 - [ ] Update window title only on rom loaded (put rom name immediately and do not display fps so it isn't updated every